Alex18mai/Line-Follower-Zuppa/README.md

 - We have implemented the calibration as a state machine based on the raw read information of the sensor.
 - The configuration is saved in EEPROM and loaded each time.
 In order to start a new calibration we have added a button on the front of the robot for this.
 - We have fine-tuned the PID by doing runs on the test tracks.
-The PID is based on the value of the readLineBlack function and on the P and D values, but we also used a small value for I which helped Zuppa run a little faster after a few continuous tracks.
+The PID is mostly based on the value of the readLineBlack function and on the P and D values, but we also used a small value for I which helped Zuppa run a little faster after a few continuous tracks.

 ## Picture of the setup